HL7/US-Core/input/intro-notes/StructureDefinition-us-core-pulse-oximetry-intro.md

 **Profile specific implementation guidance:**

-- See the implementation guidance section for the [US Core Vital Signs Profile]
+- - Note that this profile also conforms to the base FHIR [Vital Signs Profile].
+{% include vitals-guidance.md %}
 - Inspired oxygen therapy may be represented with [component] observations when measured at the same time as the pulse oximetry measurements.
 They are expressed as inhaled oxygen flow rate (e.g., 6 liters/min) and as inhaled oxygen concentration (e.g., 40% oxygen).
   - {:.stu-note}This profile is technically non-conformant with the base FHIR ver 4.0.1 vitals profile which defines a *required* binding that excludes the concept for `L/min` for `Observation.component.value(x)`.
 This is a known issue in and it means validation errors may occur when validating against this version of the US Core Pulse Oximetry Profile.
 A change request to correct this has been applied to the base FHIR ver 4.3.0 ("Release 4B").
 - Many pulse oximetry readings are taken while the patient is breathing room air.
 The concept of "room air" (unmodified, ambient air) should be represented as an inhaled oxygen flow rate of 0 liters/min.